 05 Jun 1913, Thu • Page 1

 National Negro Health Week, a forerunner to national Public Health week was initiated.

-Miss S.H.
-Cabiness was hired as the first Director of Public Health Nursing for NC.
+Miss Sadie H. Cabiness was hired as the first Director of Public Health Nursing for NC.
 The NC Bureau of Tuberculosis hosted all 35 public health nurses in the state at Sanitorium, NC for a meeting about pubic health issues in North Carolina.
 Tuberculosis was the main focus of the meeting since it was the leading cause of death at that time.

 Nurse Louise Toomer, working for $3 a day, made the first survey of all the nursing schools in NC.
 Her report found conditions ranging from very good to abysmal.
-This report, along with later ones conducted by Nurse Edith Redwine, first official nursing school inspectress in NC, create the data needed to pass laws and guidelines standardizing nursing school curricula and living conditions across the state.1917
+This report, along with later ones conducted by Nurse Edith Redwine, first official nursing school inspectress in NC, create the data needed to pass laws and guidelines standardizing nursing school curricula and nursing student living conditions across the state.

-North Carolina passes a law establishing a nursing training school inspector appointed by the NCNA.
+North Carolina passes a law establishing a nursing training school inspector appointed by the NCSNA.
 The next year, the NC League of Nursing Education is formed as a section of the North Carolina State Nurses Association.
 The next two decades see an increased interest in nursing education, with more carefully planned curricula, higher entrance requirements, better facilties and more highly educated nursing instructors.1918